lachlanhawthorne/todos/readme.md

 - Init supabase in the project `supabase init`
 - Login with an access token `supabase login`
 - Link to your project `supabase link --project-ref [project-ref]`
-- Link your Supabase database `supabase db remote set [database-connection-string with port 5432]`
+- Link your Supabase database `supabase db remote set [database connection string with port 5432]`
 - Create a new migration `supabase migration new todos`
-- Copy the schema from `supabase-migrations/todos.sql` into the new migration at `supabase/migrations/[migration]_todos.sql`
+- Copy the schema from `todos.sql` into the new migration at `supabase/migrations/[migration]_todos.sql`
 - Run the todos migration `supabase db push`

 ## Developing